Palestinians return to ruins and US expects hostages freed on Monday as Gaza ceasefire holds - WTOP News

 About 200 U.S. troops arrived in Israel to monitor the ceasefire with Hamas.
 They will set up a center to facilitate the flow of humanitarian aid as well as logistical and security assistance.

 “This great effort will be achieved with no U.S. boots on the ground in Gaza,” said Adm.
 Brad Cooper, head of the U.S. military’s Central Command.
-Israel said Witkoff, Kushner and Cooper met with senior U.S. and Israeli military officials in Gaza on Saturday.
+Witkoff, Kushner and Cooper met with senior U.S. and Israeli military officials in Gaza.

+The Egyptian presidency in a statement late Saturday said Trump will co-chair a “peace summit” there on Monday on Gaza and the wider Middle East.
+Earlier, France confirmed that President Emmanuel Macron would visit Egypt on Monday.

 New details from copy of signed deal